More Brazilian police sentenced to jail for 1992 prison massacre

 In the ensuing years, investigators have worked to piece together what exactly happened in the prison and assign blame.
 Dozens of police officers were arrested and charged with homicide and other crimes.

 In the trial, which began last April, prosecutors argued that officers, most now retired, executed the prisoners in their cells even when they surrendered.
-Defense attorneys said the officers acted in self-defense.
+Defense attorneys said the officers acted in self-defence.

 The sentences handed down for the officers, in some cases hundreds of years in prison, are largely symbolic because no one in Brazil serves more than 30 years in jail.